arrlanyhars/streamlit-phishing-url/README.md

-# Phising URL Detection using Machine Learning
+# Phishing URL Detection using Machine Learning

 <p>Introducing the Phishing URL Detection project, a team effort by Data Wizard for the National Data Science Tournament (TSDN) 2023 competition.
 This tool allows you to verify the safety of your URLs.</p>
 <br>